DocsaidLab/DocClassifier/README.md

     <img src="./docs/title.jpg" width="800">
 </div>

-DocClassifier is an innovative document image classification system, inspired by facial recognition technology and deeply optimized to address the limitations traditional classifiers face when dealing with text images.
-This system is particularly suited for scenarios that require rapid identification and registration of new text types, such as in fintech, banking, and the sharing economy sectors.
+DocClassifier is a document image classification system designed to address challenges encountered by traditional classifiers when processing text images.
+Drawing inspiration from facial recognition technology, it is particularly well-suited for scenarios requiring quick identification and addition of text types, such as in fintech, banking, and the sharing economy.

-Our system employs an advanced feature learning model architecture, integrating innovative loss functions like CosFace and ArcFace.
-This approach effectively enables precise classification without the need for a large number of predefined category heads.
-To train this model, we independently collected about 800 diverse text images and the indoor dataset for scene classification.
-We expanded the dataset through image augmentation techniques, culminating in a scale of approximately 400,000 categories.
-This ensures that the model can learn a rich array of features.
+The system employs the PartialFC feature learning architecture, incorporating technologies like CosFace and ArcFace, enabling it to classify accurately without the need for a pre-set large number of categories.
+To allow the model to learn diverse features, we collected approximately 650 text images and 16,000 images for scene classification, expanding the dataset to about 400,000 categories through image augmentation techniques.

-Technically, we have chosen PyTorch as our primary training framework and utilized ONNXRuntime for model inference, ensuring efficient operation of the model on both CPU and GPU.
-Additionally, we support converting the model into ONNX format for flexible deployment across various platforms.
-For scenarios requiring model quantization, we offer static quantization functionality based on the ONNXRuntime API, further enhancing the model's application flexibility and performance.
+In terms of technology selection, PyTorch is used as the primary training platform, with ONNXRuntime facilitating model inference to ensure efficient operation on both CPUs and GPUs.
+We also support converting models to ONNX format for easy deployment across different platforms.
+For scenarios requiring model quantization, we offer quantization capabilities based on the ONNXRuntime API to enhance the model's operational efficiency and flexibility.

-On our validation dataset, our model demonstrated over 99% accuracy based on a zero-shot training strategy.
-Most importantly, when new document types need to be added, DocClassifier can quickly register them without the need for retraining, similar to the face registration process in facial recognition systems, significantly enhancing the system's adaptability and scalability.
-Furthermore, our model not only achieves real-time inference speeds in practical applications but also surpasses industry standards, meeting the needs of most application scenarios.
+In testing, our model demonstrated an accuracy rate of over 99% using a zero-shot training strategy (TPR@FPR=1e-1).
+Importantly, DocClassifier allows for the quick addition of document types without the need for retraining, akin to the registration process in facial recognition systems, thereby enhancing the system's adaptability and scalability.
+In practical applications, our model not only achieved real-time inference speeds but also met the needs of the vast majority of application scenarios.

 ---